Sulles/YOLOL_Simulator/README.md

 # YOLOL Simulator
-This project strives to simulate the interaction between YOLOL code and all objects within its network
+This project strives to simulate the interaction between YOLOL code and all objects within its network.
+Please note that this project is still a work-in-progress and is not ready for 0.1 Release as of now.
+0.1 Release will cover all the foundational code such that progress made for 1.0 should be as simple as adding more objects and touching up the GUIs.
+This means that all the hard work will need to be done before 0.1 and may take longer than expected.

+Please see 'Current Work In Progress' to see what is being worked on, as well as to get a gauge of how much work is left to be done before the next release.

 #### Controls:
 - Left-click sends 'action' to object (on button down, and on button up supported)